-I have found that Marshalls, TJ Max and Home Goods have great prices on baskets, and actually Ikea has some really beautiful basket options as well!
+I have found that Marshalls, TJ Maxx and Home Goods have great prices on baskets, and Ikea has some really beautiful basket options as well!

-Well I hope these simple decorating ideas for thrift store baskets inspired you in some way.
+Baskets are so versatile, and I love using them in both practical and decorative ways in every space in my home!
+I hope these simple decorating ideas for thrift store baskets inspired you in some way.
 How do you like to use baskets in your decor?
-I’d love to know in the comments below!
+I would love to know in the comments below!